Australian-Imaging-Service/charts/docs/Charts/Deployment/ALB-Ingress-Controller.md

      alb.ingress.kubernetes.io/actions.ssl-redirect: '{"Type": "redirect", "RedirectConfig": {"Protocol": "HTTPS", "Port": "443", "StatusCode": "HTTP_301"}}'
 ```

-You must then update the Rules section of `ingress.yaml` found within the `releases/xnat/charts/xnat-web/templates` directory to look like this:
+You must then update the Rules section of `ingress.yaml` found within the `releases/xnat/charts/xnat-web/templates` directory to look like this when using Ingress apiVersion of networking.k8s.io/v1beta1 on Kuberbetes version prior to v1.22:

 ```yaml
   rules: